Air Nigeria shuts down in latest aviation setback

 Ibrahim said Air Nigeria would close operations for at least a year but he hoped to resurrect the airline in the future.

-Dana Air flight 992, a McDonnell Douglas MD-83 (BA.N), crashed into an apartment block in a populated Lagos suburb in June, killing 153 people onboard and 10 others on the ground.
+Dana Air flight 992, a McDonnell Douglas MD-83, crashed into an apartment block in a populated Lagos suburb in June, killing 153 people onboard and 10 others on the ground.

 Air crashes are relatively common in Africa’s most populous nation, although Air Nigeria was never involved.